Michael is a litigator whose clients appreciate his thoughtful, candid, and thorough advice.

 Michael also carries on a general litigation practice and has represented private and public sector clients in a range of civil matters, including in the areas of media law and defamation, breach and contract, negligence, and commercial disputes.

-Prior to joining RMRF Michael clerked at the Alberta Court of Queen’s Bench and worked as a writing fellow during law school at the University of Alberta.
+Prior to joining RMRF Michael clerked at the Alberta Court of King’s Bench and worked as a writing fellow during law school at the University of Alberta.
 He has appeared before all levels of court in Alberta and various administrative tribunals and boards in Alberta.

 University of Calgary, B.A.
 (Honours, First Class)